guardian/engineering-performance-framework/README.md

         <li>Regularly demos their work to the team, stream or stakeholders, and contextualises the impact of that work. </li>
         <li>Supports the team leads in making architectural design decisions (e.g. by writing options papers or architecture decision records). </li>
         <li>Represents the team in cross-team discussions and involves others when appropriate by sharing challenges and progress.</li>
-        <li>Uses relevant data and metrics to inform new ideas and make persuasive arguments</li>
       </ul>
     </td>
   </tr>